doriantaylor/rb-intertwingler/README-SOP.md

 respond to, along with:

 * what request methods are recognized,
-* what content types are available in the response,
+* what content types are available as a response,
 * what URI query parameters are recognized, their data types, cardinality, etc.,
 * what content types are accepted in requests (at least the ones that